celer/hopjs/README.md

 ```
 You can see a complete working example at: https://github.com/celer/hopjs/tree/master/examples/ex1

-# Intellegent Server-side caching of results
+# Intellegent server-side caching of results

 Now lets assume that we've written a killer server-side API, but we haven't done any caching of our results so each
 time we need to do something we're hitting our database.
 HopJS has the ability to add caching on top of your API quickly